CBD Concentrates: The Complete Guide to CBD Extracts and Extraction Methods

 What Are CBD Extracts?

-CBD extracts are concentrates obtained from the hemp plant through extraction processes that separate the cannabinoids from the plant material.
-CBD extracts have a much higher concentration of cannabidiol than flowers — from 50% to 99%.
+CBD extracts are concentrates obtained from the hemp plant by isolating the cannabinoids from the plant material.
+They have a much higher concentration of cannabidiol than flowers: from 50% to 99%.

 What Is the Best CBD Extraction Method?